Vectorworks/developer-scripting/Function Reference/Functions/GetObject.md

 |name|STRING|Object name.|

 ## Remarks
 ([[User:CBM-c-_| _c_]] 2008.03.26): Quoting Charles two years ago (comment below): "....in case the behavior of GetObject is ever changed to return only results from the main name list...".
-Today it is the opposite: GetObject will first parse the [[VS:NameList| NameList]] and only if it doesn't find anything there, it will parse the LayerList.
+Today it is the opposite: GetObject will first parse the [ NameList](NameList.md) and only if it doesn't find anything there, it will parse the LayerList.

 Back to Charles' example, having a class and a layer with the same name, GetObject will always find the class.